Asamushi Onsen: Hadakajima

 Hadakajima is an uninhabited island 1.7 km away from the onsen town on the eastern tip of a cape known as Shiranezaki.
 Though originally part of the cape itself, it now stands by itself as a rock pillar due to erosion by the waves.
 A distinctive rhyolite of the Miocene known as Shiranesaki Rhyolite can be found here, but when used for the hot springs, it turns a yellow colour.
 It has long been a natural part of the scenery seen from Asamushi Onsen's coast.
 Records from the Edo period state the island as being around 45 metres high.
-It was originally named Hada-aka Island.
+It was originally named Hada-a.k.a.
+Island.
 A legend states that when a mother's child was swiped by an eagle and brought to the top of this rock, the mother desperately climbed the rock-face to try and save them.
 The blood seeping from her fingers as she climbed is where the name is rumoured to have come from.
 There is also a legend that the name comes from the lack of plant-life growing on the rock.
 The old Tōhoku University Marine Biological Station (now known as the Research Centre for Marine Biology and the old Asamushi Aquarium) can be found across from it.